World Class Maths: Asian Teaching Practice

 - Develop the expertise to put these methods into practice in your teaching.

 Who is the course for?

-This course is designed for primary school teachers, school administrators and education policymakers, but may also be of interest to parents with children at primary school.
+This course is designed for primary school teachers, school administrators, and education policymakers.
+It may also be of interest to parents with children at primary school.

 For a foundation in Asian maths teaching methods, you can start with the World Class Maths: Asian Teaching Methods course.